PETS Passport Scheme

 The passport becomes valid for travel 21 days after the date of vaccination.

-For the passport to remain valid, a rabies booster must be given before the "valid until" date of the last rabies vaccination.
+For the passport to remain valid, a Rabies booster must be given before the "valid until" date of the last rabies vaccination.
 This is usually a 2 to 3 year interval.
+Please note that there may be differing requirements for Rabies vaccination frequency in the countries you are visiting.

 - Heartworm – advise use Advocate monthly